bruceravel/synchrotron_pop_up_book/script.md

 called (WW antiherbivory).

-By measuring the signals from the cobalt (shown in blue) and (WW calcium) (shown in green) atoms as the leaf is moved under the X-ray beam, colored maps are made of the locations of those atoms throughout the leaf.
+By measuring the signals from the cobalt (shown in blue) and (WW calcium) (shown in yellow-green) atoms as the leaf is moved under the X-ray beam, colored maps are made of the locations of those atoms throughout the leaf.
 Compare the locations of the two metals to the photograph (shown in grey).